hammadhaqqani/aws-account-automation/README.md

 # Introduction
-This project is to automate end to end creation of new accounts in AWS.
+This project is to automate end to end creation of new accounts in AWS

 # Structure

-1. New Account creation
+1. New Account creation.
 2. VPC creation
 3. IAM Role and User creation
 4. Azure ADD SSO setup